Crafts | Kids

 It can be tempting to go overboard on the materials, setting up acrylic paint, watercolor paint, paper plates, tissue paper, pom poms, toilet paper rolls, and on and on and on.

-What I think you’ll find is when you keep things simple, the craft ideas just sort of appear on their own.
+What I think you’ll find is when you keep things simple, craft ideas for kids just sort of appear on their own.
 This idea of constraints inspiring creativity is well-researched and backed by science, known as learned variability.
-When you have to accomplish a task with limited resources, you often find new ways of applying those resources that you would never have discovered if you had many more materials available.

 Try it out!